3.47 Drug-Free Workplace

 Assistance

-Although the college has a legal obligation to enforce these policies and maintain a safe drug-free workplace for all, the college is also concerned for the wellbeing of all employees including those who struggle with addiction.
+Although the college has a legal obligation to enforce these policies and maintain a safe workplace for all, the college is also concerned for the wellbeing of all employees including those who struggle with addiction.
 For that reason, the college encourages employees to seek help if they are concerned that they or their family members may have a drug and/or alcohol problem.
-Treatment for alcoholism and/or drug use may be covered by the employee benefit plan.
+Treatment for alcoholism and/or drug use may be covered by the employee benefit plan for employees.
 The ultimate financial responsibility for recommended treatments, however, belongs to the employee.

-Medical Marijuana
+Medical and Recreational Marijuana

 The consumption of marijuana products, either while on duty or preceding duty, which causes the employee to be under the influence while performing work or otherwise in the workplace is prohibited.